pryley/site-reviews/readme.txt

 This update requires a minimum of PHP 7.4 and WordPress 6.1.
 There are a few potentially breaking changes, so please make sure to read the plugin's changelog and Upgrade Guide after updating.

 == Changelog ==

+= 7.1.0 (2024-09-16) =

+- Added "Resend Verification Email" button to reviews
+- Added the previous major version to the Rollback tool (i.e. you can now rollback from v7 to v6)
+- Updated the plugin update check for addons: it now uses the WordPress update routines and is more reliable.
+- Updated the review exporter: it now supports images (Review Images addon required) and custom fields (Review Forms addon required).
+- Updated the review importer: it now supports images (Review Images addon required), custom fields (Review Forms addon required), and skips already imported reviews.
+- Fixed compatibility with the Enfold theme's duplicate post feature
+- Fixed multilingual taxonomy integration
+- Fixed some visual inconsistancies in the admin

 = 7.0.18 (2024-08-16) =